 “Merrie or Bitch.”

 “I’ll stick with Princess.
 I hope you have survival skills far and beyond what you look like.
 You are about to experience hell and I’m afraid of what will happen.
-I just don’t know what was be hurt more: you, the other prisoners, or Abbinkey.”
+I just don’t know who is going to be hurt more by this: you, the other prisoners, or Abbinkey itself.”